squareRoot3/Gromov-Wasserstein-for-Graph/README.md

 # A Convergent Single-Loop Algorithm for Relaxation of Gromov-Wasserstein in Graph Data

-This is a Python implementation of
+This is the official Python implementation of

 >  A Convergent Single-Loop Algorithm for Relaxation of Gromov-Wasserstein in Graph Data
 >